GRP-38-ITPM/ITPM_GRP38/README.md

 # ITPM
 3rd Year 2nd Semester ITPM Project.
-In this website based on "Garbage recycling and Selling process".
-Group No     : GRP_38
+In this website based on "Garbage recycling and Selling process" Group No     : GRP_38
 SDG          :Responsible Consumption and production